Atenls/Atenls.github.io/docs/pages/attr.md

 $MaR_a = \dfrac{MaD_a}{ MaD_a + 420 + 8.4 \cdot \left( \frac{9}{1000}L^3 - \frac{63}{250}L^2 + \frac{21}{2}L \right)} \times 100\%$

-The calculation of Armor and Magic Resistance takes into aCount penetration values before reduction.

 ---

 **Penetration**